-The IRS recognizes the importance of a more holistic approach to compliance, but it has not carried out the necessary research.74 It continues to base compliance initiatives primarily, if not exclusively, on tax data such as returns and third-party information reports.
+The IRS recognizes the importance of a more holistic approach to compliance, but it has not carried out the necessary research.75 It continues to base compliance initiatives primarily, if not exclusively, on tax data such as returns and third-party information reports.
 Proceeding on the basis of social science research findings would instead allow the IRS to adopt the least intrusive enforcement measure necessary in light of known taxpayer behaviors and motivators, thereby protecting taxpayers' right to privacy.
+It would also allow the IRS to take into account taxpayers' facts and circumstances, thereby protecting their right to a fair and just tax system.
+Demonstrating that the IRS selects returns for audit in the light of relevant research and in ways that enhance taxpayer rights would help rebuild trust in the IRS.